When Sir Arthur Conan Doyle Tried Solving a Real Mystery

 Once Doyle took up his cause, Edalji became a symbol for injustice.
 Letters poured in, both to Doyle and to the Daily Telegraph, who had published his argument of Edalji’s innocence.
-J.M.
-Barrie wrote to say, “I could not doubt that at all events Edalji had been convicted without any evidence worthy of the name.”
+The Scottish writer J.M.
+Barrie (creator of Peter Pan) wrote to say, “I could not doubt that at all events Edalji had been convicted without any evidence worthy of the name.”

 Not everyone was convinced.
 The chief constable, George Anson, did not appreciate Doyle inserting himself into what police considered a closed case.
 Doyle was not simply posturing as an amateur sleuth: he was a pest, bombarding Anson almost daily with letters questioning their investigation, offering alternative theories, and using his celebrity to keep the case in the newspapers.
 Since Edalji had already been freed, his intention was to get some kind of financial compensation for the wrongful conviction.
 Anson responded unkindly, dismissing Doyle’s ideas and delivering sharp retorts.